evaikene/filefind/README.md

 ```
 Additional sections in the configuration file are used to define lists that can be used with `--[i]name`, `--[i]dir` and `--[i]content` command line parameters.

+# Platforms

+The filefind tool has been sucessfully built on Linux, Mac OS, and IBM PASE for i.
+Note that on IBM PASE for i the fnmatch(3) function does not support case insensitive matching and therefore all the file and directory filters are always case sensitive.

 # Examples

 Search for "\*.cpp" and "\*.h" files in the directory "~/src/" containing the string